 The Annual Report highlights BID achievements and documents the growth of the Capitol Riverfront neighborhood over the course of each year.

-The annual meeting presentation highlights BID and neighborhood achievements and documents development milestones reached annually.
+The state of the neighborhood highlights BID and neighborhood milestones reached annually.

 This 1-page map identifies project name, owner, use, and status for all existing, under construction, and pipeline development projects in the Capitol Riverfront.

 The Capitol Riverfront BID has renewed its organizational registration with an exciting plan comprised of community-driven initiatives.

 Led by the Capitol Riverfront BID and My Ly Design, the Underpass Vision plan puts forward placemaking and beautification objectives and implementation timelines for the I-695 underpass corridor activation.